 When teeth give out, break, or develop cavities, we’re there to help.
 Whatever your teeth may bring you in life, you can rest assured that the health of your smile is always our top priority.
-Dr. Sellers approaches restorative dental care with a cosmetic view, not only restoring your teeth, but bringing life and beauty back into your smile.
-We want you to feel confident in knowing that at Sellers Dental Studio, you’ll be getting only the very best care possible for all the smiles in your family.
+Our staff approaches restorative dental care with a cosmetic view, not only restoring your teeth, but bringing life and beauty back into your smile.
+We want you to feel confident in knowing that at Grove Park Dental Group, you’ll be getting only the very best care possible for all the smiles in your family.

 These tooth-colored fillings are free of metal and mercury.
 Each filling is carefully color matched to the shade of your enamel, allowing the final restoration to blend in with the entire tooth.
 Unlike traditional metal fillings, these fillings can be placed anywhere in the mouth, including the front teeth.
 They also require less tooth alteration, preserving more tooth structure than conventional amalgam fillings.
 When placing a composite filling, only the area directly affected by decay or damage needs to be removed.
 The composite material adheres directly to enamel, creating a tight bond that makes these fillings more like rebuilding a tooth than patching one.